brucehuang25/Getting-and-Cleaning-data-Project/README.md

 # Getting and Cleaning Data- Final Project

-## 1 - Downdloading the raw dataset from the provided link
+## 1 - Downdloading the raw dataset from the provided link (scrip downloadingdataset.R)

 ### Download and unzip the dataset: